isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-That's what pointers are good for.
+That’s what pointers are good for.
 Returning a `T*` to transfer ownership is a misuse.

 ##### Example